isomerpages/np-infosite/_quick-links/IT Policies & Practices (Acceptable Use Policy).md

 domain name, in online or on printed materials shall seek advice and clearance from the Corporate Communications Office.</p>
 <p></p>
-<h4>8 NETWORK AND REMOTE ACCESS	</h4>
+<h4>8 NETWORK AND REMOTE ACCESS</h4>
-<p>8.1</p>
-<p>Users1 shall not install and operate their own wireless Access Points
+<p>8.1 Users1 shall not install and operate their own wireless Access Points
 emulating or interrupting the performance of campus network infrastructure wireless Access Points.</p>
-<p>8.2</p>
-<p>All campus network infrastructure wireless Access Points shall be operated
+<p>8.2 All campus network infrastructure wireless Access Points shall be
-and managed by Computer Centre.
+operated and managed by Computer Centre.
 Computer Centre reserves the right to remotely disconnect any unregistered devices that are interfering with the normal performance of campus network infrastructure.</p>
-<p>8.3</p>
-<p>Users shall manage the access to rooms where staff wired outlets are available.
+<p>8.3 Users shall manage the access to rooms where staff wired outlets are
+available.
 Only NICE computers are authorised to be connected to a staff wired outlet.</p>
-<p>8.4</p>
-<p>When connecting from home and campus wireless network, users shall enable
+<p>8.4 When connecting from home and campus wireless network, users shall
-the Virtual Private Network service to access sensitive corporate systems that are accessible by staff only.</p>
+enable the Virtual Private Network service to access sensitive corporate systems that are accessible by staff only.</p>
-<p>8.5</p>
-<p>Staff shall access the Singapore Government Network (SGNet) from a WoG
+<p>8.5 Staff shall access the Singapore Government Network (SGNet) from a
-notebook.</p>
+WoG notebook.</p>
-<p>8.6</p>
-<p>Staff shall not concurrently connect to wireless network (e.g. campus
+<p>8.6 Staff shall not concurrently connect to wireless network (e.g. campus
 wireless network and mobile broadband) and staff wired connection to avoid becoming a bridge between the insecure wireless environment to our secured staff network.</p>
 <p></p>
-<h4>9 INCIDENT REPORTING	</h4>
+<h4>9 INCIDENT REPORTING</h4>
-<p>9.1</p>
-<p>Users1 shall immediately report any security violations, weaknesses, suspected
+<p>9.1 Users1 shall immediately report any security violations, weaknesses,
-violations of laws or policies and any loopholes or potential loopholes in the security of the IT Resources to the Computer Centre.
+suspected violations of laws or policies and any loopholes or potential loopholes in the security of the IT Resources to the Computer Centre.
 Security incidents include, but are not limited to, misuse of email, malware infection and unauthorised act by a person to obtain classified data or personal data.</p>
-<p>9.2</p>
-<p>Users shall immediately report any lost personal computers, portable storage
+<p>9.2 Users shall immediately report any lost personal computers, portable
-media or loss/compromise of NP Classified data or personal to <a href="mailto:ITSecurityManager@np.edu.sg" rel="noopener noreferrer nofollow" target="_blank">ITSecurityManager@np.edu.sg</a>.</p>
+storage media or loss/compromise of NP Classified data or personal to
-<p>9.3</p>
+<a href="mailto:ITSecurityManager@np.edu.sg" rel="noopener noreferrer nofollow" target="_blank">ITSecurityManager@np.edu.sg</a>.</p>
-<p>Users shall cooperate fully in investigations of misuse or abuse of the
+<p>9.3 Users shall cooperate fully in investigations of misuse or abuse of
-IT Resources.
+the IT Resources.
 User files may be examined under the direction of NP management should NP in its absolute discretion decide that the security of the IT Resources is in any way threatened.</p>
-<p>9.4</p>
-<p>In the event of a malware infection, users shall immediately disconnect
+<p>9.4 In the event of a malware infection, users shall immediately disconnect
 their infected system from both wired and wireless network, and contact CC Helpdesk or <a href="mailto:ITSecurityManager@np.edu.sg" rel="noopener noreferrer nofollow" target="_blank">ITSecurityManager@np.edu.sg</a> to initiate appropriate follow up actions.</p>
-<p>9.5</p>
-<p>In addition, users shall retrieve all removable storage media from locked
+<p>9.5 In addition, users shall retrieve all removable storage media from
-cabinets and subject them to the necessary investigation, cleaning and recovery process.</p>
+locked cabinets and subject them to the necessary investigation, cleaning and recovery process.</p>
-<p>9.6</p>
-<p>Users shall not knowingly connect an endpoint system infected by malware
+<p>9.6 Users shall not knowingly connect an endpoint system infected by malware
 or suspected to be tampered with, onto the campus network.</p>
 <p></p>
-<h4>10 RIGHTS OF THE POLYTECHNIC	</h4>
+<h4>10 RIGHTS OF THE POLYTECHNIC</h4>
-<p>10.1</p>
-<p>The Polytechnic shall have the right to access and disclose any information
+<p>10.1 The Polytechnic shall have the right to access and disclose any information
 stored on corporate personal computers and peripheral devices.</p>
-<p>10.2</p>
-<p>The Polytechnic shall have the right to access and disclose any email
+<p>10.2 The Polytechnic shall have the right to access and disclose any email
 messages composed, sent or received using NP Email Systems.</p>
-<p>10.3</p>
-<p>The Polytechnic shall have the right to control, monitor and disclose
+<p>10.3 The Polytechnic shall have the right to control, monitor and disclose
 information stored on corporate personal computers, peripheral devices, users’ Internet access activities and email.</p>
-<p>10.4</p>
-<p>The access and disclosure of email messages shall be authorised by Principal,
+<p>10.4 The access and disclosure of email messages shall be authorised by
-and shall be conducted under strict control and supervision.</p>
+Principal, and shall be conducted under strict control and supervision.</p>
 <p></p>
-<h4>11 FAILURE TO COMPLY	</h4>
+<h4>11 FAILURE TO COMPLY</h4>
-<p>11.1</p>
-<p>The Polytechnic reserves the right to take disciplinary proceedings against
+<p>11.1 The Polytechnic reserves the right to take disciplinary proceedings
-the offending user in the event that he/she conducts himself/herself in any manner considered to be irresponsible or is abusive of the computing facilities accorded to him/her.</p>
+against the offending user in the event that he/she conducts himself/herself in any manner considered to be irresponsible or is abusive of the computing facilities accorded to him/her.</p>
-<p>11.2</p>
-<p>Users1 who fail to comply with this Acceptable Use Policy and other relevant
+<p>11.2 Users1 who fail to comply with this Acceptable Use Policy and other
-Terms and Conditions of Use shall be subjected to penalties imposed.
+relevant Terms and Conditions of Use shall be subjected to penalties imposed.
 The penalties may include, but not limited to, withdrawal of computing services and/or termination of service, or dismissal from course of study.</p>
 <p></p>
 <p><strong>GLOSSARY</strong>
 </p>